|Arizona Hombu Dojo, Mesa, Arizona|

 In addition to the McDojo, a recent and alarming fad has been the development of so-called superhuman feats with people using star wars martial arts or martial arts magic to stop opponents.
-This is becoming too common and results in martial arts cults who abandon martial arts abilities (if they had any).
-These martial arts cults likely arose from Star Wars and Marvel comic books.
-They are easy to spot as they use the force and the force (farce) only works on their students and has no effect on outsiders.
-Another thing to watch for is that most McDojos (and sport martial arts) have large picture windows and many are located in malls.
-We even saw one that was actually located within a Walmart in Gilbert, Arizona.
+These martial arts cults abandon martial arts abilities (if they ever had any) and likely arose from Star Wars and Marvel comic books and Hollywood.
+They are easy to spot as they use the force (farce) which only works on their students and has no effect on outsiders.
+Another thing to watch for is that most McDojos (and sport martial arts) have large picture windows.
+Some are located in malls and we even saw one that was actually located in a Walmart in Gilbert, Arizona.

 Shorin-Ryu Karate and Kobudo and, in particular, training under Dai-Soke Sacharnoski with Juko Kai International.
 Juko Kai is one of the larger US-Okinawa martial arts associations in the world who practice traditional martial arts.